NFDI-Jupyter/services/docs/users/jupyterlab/4.3/index.md

 > Since JupyterLab 4.3 uses software loaded via lmod, one cannot simply install a kernel without loading these modules first.
 Please follow the steps in the these guides to create your own kernel.

+> Having trouble setting up kernels?
+Check the logs at `/tmp/custom/logs/stdout` in your JupyterLab.

 - [Create kernel with virtualenv](kernels_venv.ipynb)